Matej Bel University

-Materials that should be issued include: several sheets of white paper (A3 or A4), pens, smartphones, resources on selected topics (see section 3.2. below), data projector and projection screen.
+Materials that should be issued include: several sheets of white paper (A3 or A4), pens, smartphones or computers, resources on selected topics (see section 3.2. below), data projector and projection screen.

 Learning outcomes that will be attained through workshop:

-- Students will gain a better understanding of the concept of social contract;
+● Students gain better understanding of the concepts of technology

-- Students will become aware of the responsibilities we have as citizens.
+● students become aware of the responsibility we have as users of technologies.

 LESSON BREAKDOWN – WORKSHOP ACTIVITIES